This article is part of our larger real estate investing guide available here.

 There are many ways to invest in real estate with varying amounts of money, and varying degrees of time commitment, capital, investment horizons, risk, and return potential.
 Some earn income and appreciation, and some only earn income.
-Real estate investment strategies break down into two major categories: active and passive investments.
-Here are nine fundamental ways of how to invest in real estate with strategies ranging from intense, high-effort to hands-off, low-effort.
+Real estate investment strategies fall into two groups: active and passive investments.
+Here are eight fundamental ways to invest in real estate with strategies ranging from intense, high-effort to hands-off, low-effort.

 Active Real Estate Investing (Doing it Yourself)

-Active real estate investing requires a great deal of personal real estate knowledge and hands-on management or delegation of responsibilities.
+Active real estate investing necessitates significant personal knowledge of real estate and hands-on management or delegation of responsibilities.
 Active investors can work as real estate investors part-time or full-time, depending on the number of their investment properties and the nature of those investments.
-They usually invest in properties with only one or a few owners, so they bear quite a bit of responsibility in ensuring the success of an investment property.
-Because of this, active real estate investors need a deep understanding of how to invest in real estate, financial acumen, and negotiation skills to improve their cap rate and overall return on investment.
+They usually invest in properties with only one or a few owners, so they shoulder quite a bit of responsibility in ensuring the success of an investment property.
+Because of this, active real estate investors need a deep understanding of how to invest in real estate, including financial acumen, and negotiation skills to improve their cap rate and overall return on investment.

 House-flipping is the most active, hands-on way to invest in real estate.
-In a house flip, an investor purchases a home, makes changes and renovations to improve its value on the market, and then sells it a higher price.
+In a house flip, an investor purchases a home, makes changes and renovations to improve its value in the market, and then sells it at a higher price.
 House-flipping is generally a short-term investment, because the longer the investor owns the home without leasing it to tenants, the more their expenses add up.
 This eats away at their return potential when they sell it.
-Investors can repair or renovate the home to increase its sale price or sell it without making any repairs when its value in the housing market increases.
+Investors can repair or renovate the home to increase its sale price or sell it without making any repairs when its value in the housing market increases due to outside factors.

-If you watch HGTV, then you have probably watched a house get transformed from rags to riches in under 30 minutes and sold for a sizable profit by house-flipping pros.
+If you watch HGTV, then you’ve probably watched a house get transformed in under 30 minutes and sold for a sizable profit by house-flipping professionals.
 In these shows, house-flippers buy a home that they believe to be underpriced, add value through renovations — such as replacing countertops or flooring, or tearing down walls to change floor plans — and then sell the home at a higher price to turn a profit.

 While house-flipping is exciting, it also requires deep financial and real estate knowledge to ensure that you can make over the home within time and budget constraints to ensure that you make money when the home is sold.
 The success — and the financial burden — of a house flip falls entirely on the investor.
 You need enough cash to afford a down payment and/or good enough credit to secure a home loan in order to buy a property before another flipper does.
 It’s a high-pressure and high-stakes real estate investment that makes for great TV, but a good investment opportunity only for certain knowledgeable investors.

 Another property-flipping strategy is wholesaling.
-Wholesaling is when an investor signs a contract to buy a property that they believe is priced below market value and then sells it quickly to another investor at a higher price for a profit.
+Wholesaling is when an investor signs a contract to buy a property that they believe is priced below market value and then sells that contract quickly to another investor at a higher price for a profit.

 Most often, wholesalers seek out properties in need of renovations and sell them to house-flippers who are willing to perform the renovations to add more value to the property in order to sell it at a higher price.
 An investor will sign a contract to buy a property and put down an earnest money deposit.
 Then, they quickly try to sell the home to a house-flipper at a premium, earning a profit.
 Essentially, a wholesaler gets a finder’s fee for brokering a home sale to a house-flipper.
 However, unlike traditional property brokers, a wholesaler uses their position as the contracted homebuyer to broker the deal.

 Wholesaling is a risky venture, also requiring real estate and financial expertise.
-It demands due diligence and access to a network of house-flippers in order to find a buyer within a short timeframe to sell the property at a profitable price.
+It demands sound due diligence and access to a network of potential buyers in order to sell the property within a short timeframe at a profitable price.
 Otherwise, like house-flipping, you risk not earning a profit or, worse, losing money.

-Rental properties also require hands-on management, but unlike house flips, they have a long-term investment horizon.
+Rental properties need hands-on management, too, but they have a long-term investment horizon.
 Any type of property (residential, commercial, or industrial) can be a rental property.
 Property owners earn regular cash flow usually on a monthly basis in the form of rental payments from tenants.
 This can provide a steady, reliable income stream for investors, but it also requires a lot of work or delegation of responsibilities to ensure that operations run smoothly.

-Once you have tenants, you have a litany of resultant duties.
-As the landlord, you are responsible for rent collection, property maintenance, repairs, evictions, record-keeping for the properties, and ensuring legal compliance as a property owner and landlord at all times.
+Once you have tenants, you have quite a bit more resultant duties.
+As a landlord, you are responsible for rent collection, property maintenance, repairs, evictions, record-keeping, and ensuring compliance with all applicable federal, state, and local laws at all times.
 Depending on the number and size of rental properties that you own, property management can be a part-time or full-time job.

 Some real estate investors who don’t want to handle the management of a property contract a property management company for a fixed fee or percentage fee of earnings.
-This takes some weight off an investor’s shoulders, transforming the real estate into a more passive investment.
-However, this tradeoff also means that an investor cedes some control of their properties and lose a portion of their monthly income.
+This takes some weight off an investor’s shoulders, transforming the real estate into more of a passive investment.
+However, this tradeoff also means that an investor cedes some control of their properties and loses a portion of their monthly income.

-Short-term rentals allow residents to rent out their homes on a nightly basis, usually as an alternative to a hotel.
-Short-term rentals are similar to rental properties, but they are confined to residential properties and usually only available for short-term periods.
-Unlike traditional rentals, short-term rentals, typically powered by companies such as Airbnb and VRBO, let you rent out a portion of your home or your entire home.
-Owners earn money by renting their property by the night, which can provide regular or irregular cash flow, depending on the demand of the property within its specific market.
+Short-term rental properties allow residents to rent out their homes on a nightly basis, usually as an alternative to a hotel.
+Short-term rentals are similar to rental properties, but they are specific to residential properties and usually only available for short-term periods.
+Unlike traditional rentals, short-term rentals, typically powered by companies such as Airbnb and VRBO, let you rent out a portion or the entirety of your home.
+Residents earn money by renting their property by the night, which can provide regular or irregular cash flow, depending on the demand of the property within its specific market.
 Property owners are responsible for furnishing and maintaining the home for renters.

 Short-term rentals usually require much less expertise and supervision than traditional rentals for several reasons.
 Third-party websites, such as Airbnb and VRBO, facilitate the booking of the rental property and create the contract agreement between the property owner and renter.
 Because third-party companies manage several components of the rental process, short-term rental properties can be a part-time job or side hustle.

 While short-term rentals can be a lucrative solution to the spare bedroom in your home, before listing, it’s important to be well-acquainted with the laws governing short-term rentals in your area.
+Apartment managers can ban renters from listing a leased apartment as a short-term rental.
 Homeowner associations have the power to ban short-term rentals, and in some cities, such as New York and Los Angeles, there are existing restrictions against types of short-term rentals.
 And, even as a short-term landlord, it’s important to make sure that you’re prepared to handle any possible headaches that may come up hosting short-term renters.

 Passive Real Estate investing (The Hands-Off Way)

 Passive real estate investing offers opportunities to invest in real estate for everyone: those with extensive real estate and financial knowledge and those with limited or no expertise.
 Passive real estate investors typically provide only capital and allow professionals to invest in real estate on their behalf.
-As with stocks and bonds, passive investors bear responsibility only for their investments.
-In general, passive real estate investments offer a greater potential for passive income than most active real estate investments, which typically more hand-on management.
+As with stocks and bonds, they’re only responsible for their own investments and not the fund at large.
+In general, passive real estate investments offer a greater potential for passive income than most active real estate investments, which typically require more hands-on management.